Little Golem

 There are three different types of tournaments:

-The three are not related to each other.
+The four tournaments are not related to each other.
 Winning a game or a tournament in one type does not advance you to another.
-Each tournament uses a Round Robin format... you play one game against everyone else in that tournament.
+Monthly Cup, Championship, and User tournaments all use a Round Robin format... you play against everyone else in that tournament.
+In the case of Monthly Cup and Championship Tournaments, you play one game against everyone else.
+In a User Tournament, you may play two games against each player, if that tournament was set up that way.

-games, unlike Rated Tournament games, may find you playing against opponents with a much higher or much lower rating than yours.
+When competing in a Monthly Cup Tournament you might find yourself playing against opponents with a much higher or much lower rating than yours.
 These tournaments usually consist of five players - meaning you'll play four games... one game each against each of your four opponents.

 At the end of the month, no more entries into that month's Cup are accepted.
 Winners from each round keep advancing until a winner is determined.
 That player is crowned that month's Monthly Cup Champion for that particular game.